Rohonc Codex: 2010 to present

-After 2000, research around the codex has become more intense.
 Benedek Láng summarized the previous attempts and the possible research directions in a 2010 article and in a 2011 book-sized monograph.
 He argued that the codex is not a hoax (as opposed to mainstream Hungarian academic opinion), but instead is a consciously encoded or enciphered text.
-It may be:
+It may be: a cipher, a shorthand system, or a constructed language.
+Láng assessed these possibilities systematically in his publications with the help of historical analogies.